 Warranty matters.
 At the very least, they give you the peace of mind that comes from knowing you are covered if something does go wrong, although ideally, your chosen mower will last for years without problems.
 Both companies offer good warranty periods.

-Customer service is another area where the two companies are closely matched, but Ego does seem willing to go the extra mile.
+Customer service is another area in which the two companies are closely matched, but EGO does seem willing to go the extra mile.
 Their 30-day money-back guarantee is also in their favor and means that you can buy with even more peace of mind.

 EGO CS1800 56V 18” Vs Ryobi 40V 14”